flokoe/website/content/posts/mastering-acls-once-and-for-all.md

 4. UNless otherwise stated permission of the mask entry will be recalculated on every change and equal to the union of all permissions that are affected by an ACL.
 5. Masks denote maximum access rights that can be granted by an named user entry, names group entry or the owner group.

-Lets have a closer look at each statement.essponent to the owner group
+Lets have a closer look at each statement.

 Th first is pretty sefl explanatory.
 As long as there is no mask entry, the owner group permissions and the permissions for the `group::` entry will be the same.
-Changes with `chmod` to the owner group will be reflected in the `group::` entry and the other way around.
+Changes to the owner group will be reflected in the `group::` entry and the other way around.

-The second statemnet states that as soon as you add named user or group entries setfacl will automatically add an mask entry if it ndoes not exist.
+The next one states that as soon as you add named user or group entries setfacl will automatically add an mask entry if it ndoes not exist.

 The third statement is where it gets interesting.
 If a mask entry exists the meaninf of the owner group will change.
 The woner group now equals to the mask entry.
 Chnages with `chmod` to the woner group will change the permission of th emask entry.
 Changes via stefalc to the mask entry changes the permissions of the owner group.